MultiSafepay/docs/content/integrations/plugins/craftcommerce/faq/generic-gateways.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 layout: "faqdetail"
 ---
-The Craft Commerce plugins offers generic gateways and/or generic giftcards.
+The Craft Commerce plugins offers generic gateways and/or generic gift cards.

 It is possible to set the gateway code and gateway label.
 All of our payment methods are supported.